Oscar Liwaal: Politics

-Liwaal is a member of the New patriotic Party.
+Liwaal is a member of the New Patriotic Party.
 In 2017, he was nominated by President Nana Akufo-Addo and confirmed as the District chief executive for Bunkpurugu Yunyoo in the then Northern region.
 He was later moved to head the newly formed Yunyoo-Nasuan district.
-He contested the Yunyoo Constituency seat on 2016 but lost to the incumbent Naabu Joseph Bipoba.
+He contested the Yunyoo Constituency seat in 2016 but lost to the incumbent Naabu Joseph Bipoba.
 He was again chosen as the party's candidate for the December 2020 election.
 He won the parliamentary election with 12,103 votes representing 56.3% of the total votes cast, beating his main opponent and incumbent member of parliament Naabu Joseph Bipoba of the NDC who obtained 9177 votes representing 42.7% of the total valid votes cast.

 Committees

 He serves as the vice chairperson and member of the Members holding Office of Profit Committee and Health Committee respectively in the Eighth Parliament of the Fourth Republic of Ghana.